Towards Less Constrained Macro-Neural Architecture Search: Abstract

 \section{Abstract}

 Networks found with Neural Architecture Search (NAS) achieve state-of-the-art performance in a variety of tasks, out-performing human-designed networks.
 However, most NAS methods heavily rely on human-defined assumptions that constrain the search: architecture's outer-skeletons, number of layers, parameter heuristics and search spaces.
 Additionally, common search spaces consist of repeatable modules (cells) instead of fully exploring the architecture's search space by designing entire architectures (macro-search).
 Imposing such constraints requires deep human expertise and restricts the search to pre-defined settings.
 In this paper, we propose LCMNAS, a method that pushes NAS to less constrained search spaces by performing macro-search without relying on pre-defined heuristics or bounded search spaces.
-LCMNAS introduces three components for the NAS pipeline: i) a method that leverages information about well-known architectures to autonomously generate complex search spaces based on Weighted Directed Graphs with hidden properties, ii) a evolutionary search strategy that generates complete architectures from scratch, and iii) a mixed-performance estimation approach that combines information about architectures at initialization stage and lower fidelity estimates to infer their trainability and capacity to model complex functions.
-We present experiments showing that LCMNAS generates state-of-the-art architectures from scratch with minimal GPU computation.
-We study the importance of different NAS components on a macro-search setting.
+LCMNAS introduces three components for the NAS pipeline: i) a method that leverages information about well-known architectures to autonomously generate complex search spaces based on Weighted Directed Graphs with hidden properties, ii) an evolutionary search strategy that generates complete architectures from scratch, and iii) a mixed-performance estimation approach that combines information about architectures at initialization stage and lower fidelity estimates to infer their trainability and capacity to model complex functions.
+We present experiments in 13 different data sets showing that LCMNAS is capable of generating both cell and macro-based architectures with minimal GPU computation and state-of-the-art results.
+More, we conduct extensive studies on the importance of different NAS components in both cell and macro-based settings.
 Code for reproducibility is public at \url{https://github.com/VascoLopes/LCMNAS}.